adamqqqplay/dota2ai/ReadMe.txt

 Ranked Matchmaking AI v1.1

 Hello, everyone, I am adamqqq.Welcome to play with our ai, the script aims to achieve a high level of man-machine confrontation.
 Our ultimate goal is to simulate the Ranked Matchmaking gaming experience (ha ha ha).
-The script partly take over bot hero, the rest implement by the default program.
-Players can be in any position, the default support 5v5 game.
+The script partiallly takes over bot control while the rest is contorlled by the default implementation.
+Players can be in any position and the default supports 5v5 game.
 Support 60+ hero now.

 You are free to use all of the codes for any non-commercial purposes you choose, with a reference to the original Author.
 Do not use any of the files here for any program which is not open source and free to use.